OrthoFinder/RECUR/docs/installation.markdown

 #### Run RECUR in conda via Scoure Code

-  An IQ-TREE2 binary is shipped with RECUR, however this precompiled binary might not be compatable with your underlying OS.
-Therefore, you might want to install IQ-TREE2 separately inside a conda namespace, then download the [scoure code of RECUR from GitHub](https://github.com/OrthoFinder/RECUR) and run it with or without installaton.
+  An IQ-TREE binary is shipped with RECUR, however this precompiled binary might not be compatable with your underlying OS.
+Therefore, you might want to install IQ-TREE separately inside a conda namespace, then download the [scoure code of RECUR from GitHub](https://github.com/OrthoFinder/RECUR) and run it with or without installaton.

-  The commands to install IQ-TREE2 and run RECUR via scoure code installation is shown as follows.
+  The commands to install IQ-TREE and run RECUR via scoure code installation is shown as follows.

   ```bash
   conda create -n recur_env python=3.12